History of Presidents' Day in Timeline

 Presidents' Day

-Presidents' Day, officially Washington's Birthday, is a U.S. holiday celebrated on the third Monday of February.
-It honors all U.S. presidents but specifically commemorates George Washington.
-Since 1879, it has been a federal holiday in honor of Washington, who led the Continental Army to victory in the American Revolutionary War, presided at the Constitutional Convention of 1787, and served as the first U.S. president from 1789 to 1797.
-The holiday is a time to reflect on the leadership and legacy of the presidents of the United States and to celebrate the history of the nation.
+Presidents' Day, officially Washington's Birthday, is a U.S. holiday observed on the third Monday of February.
+While it is generally a celebration of all U.S. presidents, it originated in 1879 as a federal holiday to honor George Washington.
+Washington led the Continental Army to victory in the American Revolutionary War, presided over the Constitutional Convention, and served as the first U.S. president.
+The holiday serves as a way to remember and commemorate his contributions, along with those of other presidents, to the nation's history and governance.

-In 1932, on Washington's 200th birthday, the Purple Heart medal, bearing Washington's image, was revived.
-It is awarded to soldiers injured in battle.
+In 1932, on Washington's 200th birthday, the Purple Heart medal was revived.
+The medal, which bears Washington's image, is awarded to soldiers injured in battle.

 1951: President's Day National Committee Formed